 The new experiences start early, and continue apace as a given project progresses.
 Team members learn to:

-- Speaking up during group meetings.
+- Speak up during group meetings.

-- Volunteering for leadership roles.
+- Volunteer for leadership roles.

 “Because of this project, I experienced for the first time entering a big bank in the city and observed how a bank transaction is done.
-I also learned how to do bookkeeping for the fund collected, but I do not yet know enough to do things correctly every time.
+I also learned how to do bookkeeping for the fund collected.
+But I do not yet know enough to do things correctly every time.
 I’m still learning, and teaching others what I know.”